I’m always asked how to calculate poker pot odds.

-As a result, I decided to write a definitive guide to pot odds, which comes complete with my pot odds cheat sheet.
+As a result, I decided to write the definitive guide on how to calculate poker pot odds, which comes complete with my pot odds chart and cheat sheet that you can download for free.

 First and foremost, we must define pot odds: Pot odds are simply the ratio of the amount currently in the pot compared to the amount of money you must pay, in order to make the call.